Ultima (series): Virtues

 The Virtues have become a frequent theme in the Ultima games following Ultima IV, with many different variants used throughout the series.
 Ultima V: Warriors of Destiny saw Lord Blackthorn turn the virtue system into a rigid and draconian set of laws.
 The rigid system of Blackthorn unintentionally causes the Virtues to actually achieve their polar opposites, in part due to the influence of the Shadowlords.
 This shows that the Virtues always come from one's own self, and that codifying ethics into law does not automatically make evil people good.
 Ultima VI: The False Prophet confronted the Avatar with the fact that, from another point of view, the Avatar's quests for Virtue may not appear virtuous at all, presenting an alternative set of virtues.
 In Ultima VII, an order known as the Fellowship displaced the Virtues with its own seemingly benevolent belief system, casting Britannia into disarray; and in Ultima IX, the Virtues had been inverted into their opposite anti-virtues.

-Ultima's virtue system was considered a new frontier in game design, and has become "an industry standard, especially within role-playing games."
+Ultimas virtue system was considered a new frontier in game design, and has become "an industry standard, especially within role-playing games."
 The original system from Ultima IV has influenced moral systems in games such as Black & White, Star Wars: Knights of the Old Republic and the Fable series.
 However, Ultima can only be won by being virtuous, while other games typically offer a choice to be vicious.
-Mark Hayse specifically praises Ultima's virtue system for its subtlety.
+Mark Hayse specifically praises Ultimas virtue system for its subtlety.
 The game emphasizes the importance of virtue, but leaves the practice ambiguous with no explicit point values and limited guidance.
 This makes the virtue system more of a "philosophical journey" than an ordinary game puzzle.